The set splittability problem: The complexity of -splittability

-To establish that $\psplit$ is NP-complete, we will exhibit a polynomial-time reduction from the decision problem $\zoe$ (which is very similar to zero-one integer programming \cite{karp}) to $\psplit$.
+To establish that $\psplit$ is NP-complete, we will exhibit a polynomial-time reduction from the decision problem $\zoe$, which is known to be NP-complete, to $\psplit$.
 Here $\zoe$ stands for \emph{zero one equations}, and is formalized as follows.
 An instance of $\zoe$ consists of a binary matrix $A$.
 The matrix $A$ lies in $\zoe$ if and only if there exists a binary vector $\x$ such that $A\x=\one$.
-It is known that $\zoe$ is NP-complete \cite{zoe}.
+We note that $\zoe$ is similar to zero-one integer programming \cite{karp}, and its NP-completeness is established in \cite{zoe}.

-In the definition of $\zoe$, we can clearly assume without loss of generality that the matrix $A$ has no zero rows.
-We can also assume that at least one row of $A$ has at least two $1$'s.
-Indeed, if $A$ has just one $1$ in each row then $A\x=\one$ is trivial to solve.
+In the definition of $\zoe$, we can assume without loss of generality that the matrix $A$ has no zero rows, since otherwise $A\x=\one$ is guaranteed to have no solution.
+We can further assume that at least one row of $A$ has at least two $1$'s, since otherwise $A\x=\one$ is guaranteed to have a solution, namely $\x=\one$.

-Now in order to establish Theorem~\ref{thm:np-complete}, we will describe a mapping from binary matrices $A$ to incidence matrices $M$, with the property that $A$ lies in $\zoe$ if and only if $M$ lies in $\psplit$.
-In order to guarantee this, the matrix $M$ that we construct will have the special properties: \begin{enumerate} \item $A$ is an upper-left submatrix of $M$; \item any solution $\x$ to $A\x=\one$ extends to a solution $\y$ to $(M\y)_i=\nint{pM_i\one}$; and \item any solution $\y$ to $(M\y)_i=\nint{pM_i\one}$ restricts to a solution $\x$ to $A\x=\one$. \end{enumerate}
+Now in order to establish Theorem~\ref{thm:np-complete}, we will describe a mapping from binary matrices $A$ to binary matrices $M=M(A)$, with the property that $A$ lies in $\zoe$ if and only if $M$ lies in $\psplit$.
+In order to guarantee this, the matrix $M$ that we construct will have the special properties: \begin{enumerate} \item $A$ is an upper-left submatrix of $M$; \item any solution $\x$ to $A\x=\one$ extends to a solution $\y$ to $M\y=\nint{pM\one}$; and \item any solution $\y$ to $M\y=\nint{pM\one}$ restricts to a solution $\x$ to $A\x=\one$ (or else its binary complement does; see below). \end{enumerate}

 Having described our general approach, we now proceed with the details.